What is RTMPS and Why is it Important to Secure Streaming?

-RTMPT is a special variation of RTMP that encapsulates other variations of the protocol to get them past firewalls.
+RTMPT is a special variation of RTMP that encapsulates other protocol variations to get them past firewalls.

-RTMFP stands for “Real-Time Media Flow Protocol,” and it is used in peer-to-peer (P2P) streaming.
+RTMFP stands for “Real-Time Media Flow Protocol,” which is used in peer-to-peer (P2P) streaming.
 P2P streaming is used for video chatting and video conferencing.
 Apps like Zoom, Skype, and Facetime use this technology.
 It is also common among social media apps that support video calling, like WhatsApp and Snapchat.

 Other Tools for Secure Streaming

-RTMPS is a great starting point for protected streaming, but many broadcasters find value in layering up security measures.
+RTMPS is a great starting point for protected streaming, but many broadcasters value layering up security measures.

 Some of the other top tools for protected streaming include: